ABeard89/jeopardy/README.md

 # Jeopardy Readme

 ## Outline
+- Quick Start
+- Developers
   - Overview
   - Design
     - Architecture
     - Object Description
     - Discrete Game States
     - Game Initialization
   - Final Word

+## Quick Start

+Hello, and welcome!
+Info and User's Guide are included in the application itself.

+This is an offline web-based application.
+That means that you can run this application in your web browser.

+Double click the file `App Jeopardy.html`.
+If it does not open in your default browser, right click the file and select `Open With...`.
+Then select your preferred browser from the list.

+Once the application has been opened in your browser, select `About` or `User's Guide` for more information.

+Also, please note the section `Recommended Browsers` in the About section.

+## Developers

-## Overview
+### Overview

-This readme is intended to be a technical guide for any developers wishing to more easily understand the madness (and/or amateur design) of the code in this application.

 This was my first actual design project that actually relied heavily on object-oriented patterns.
 So, as you may surmise, you'll find plenty of amateur mistakes in the design of this application.
 When I began writing it, I was putting too much grunt-level code together.
 This resulted in poor separation and legibility.
 As I wrote it, I began to see how those mistakes were negatively affecting the performance, readability, manageability, scalability, and stability of the design.